pspete/psPAS/docs/collections/_commands/Unlock-PASAccount.md

 This is retrieved by the Get-PASAccount function.

-When more than one value is supplied, a bulk check-in request is sent.
-Bulk check-in is only available in the `CheckIn` parameter set.
+When more than one value is supplied, a bulk request is sent (bulk check-in for the `CheckIn` parameter set, bulk unlock for the `Unlock` parameter set).

 ```yaml
 Type: String[]